UK government plans to revamp holiday pay calculation for part-year workers

 Growth shares can be complex, and valuation of the shares on acquisition is critical.
 It will usually be necessary to amend a company's articles of association in order to create a separate class of shares.
 However, they are a useful way of incentivising employees where shares would otherwise have a high market value, and the employee would be unwilling or unable to pay the full market value on acquisition.

-The Executive Joint Share Ownership Plan (ExSOP™) is a share incentive structure devised by Pinsent Masons, the law firm behind Out-Law.
+The Executive Joint Share Ownership Plan (ExSOP™) is a share incentive structure devised by Pinsent Masons.
 ExSOP™ awards grant the same financial benefit to participants as share options, delivering any growth in value of the shares - however, the ExSOP™ does this without transferring full legal ownership of the shares to the participant.
 This means that, after an initial upfront income tax (and possibly NICs) charge on the participant, only CGT will be payable on any growth in value to the extent that that growth is in excess of the employee's CGT annual exempt amount.

 As the participant in an ExSOP™ would normally hold an interest in the award shares, rather than the full legal ownership (title), the day to day administration of the ExSOP™ would be simpler than for direct share purchase.
 The full legal title to the shares is usually held by an employee benefit trust.